frank7managedservices/7ms-forecasting-tool/README.md

 # 7MS Forecasting Tool

-Internal tool for 7 Managed Services SA.
+A forecasting tool for 7 Managed Services.

-This application will manage:

-- Monthly forecasting
-- Payroll imports
-- Sage actuals
-- 30-day and 90-day cash flow
-- Payroll by employee group
-- Internal AI performance assistant
+## Purpose

+This project will help create, manage, and review forecasts for business operations.

+## Status

+Initial project setup in progress.